 Splitting Reality

-The ticket is valid for the exact start time of the installation and entitles you to visit the entire exhibition.
+The ticket is valid for the exact start time of the installation.
+Also it is valid for visiting the entire exhibition.

 Where do my parents’ wounds end and mine begin?
 From shards with sharp edges, I assemble a picture of reality.